cmiles/PiSlicedDayPhotos/README.md

 This is a small .NET Core (C#) program designed to be run on a Raspberry Pi that takes photographs at Sunrise, Sunset, a number of specified intervals in-between and at custom times specified either by clock time or minutes +/- from sunrise/sunset.

+The sunrise/sunset times must be provided to the program as a CSV file - a number of libraries/APIs are available to calculate sunrise/sunset at a particular location, but taking the sunrise/sunset times from a file leaves you free to calculate them in whatever way you prefer.
+One of the most useful examples is generating the sunrise/sunset time taking into account local topography - the sun on an imagined horizon is not photographically useful or interesting, when the sun rises behind a mountain peak is much more interesting.

 The in-between intervals are calculated based on sunrise/sunset times provided as a CSV file.
-Since the provided sunrise/sunset times may take topography (or other factors) into account the photographs might not be at the same clock time/sun angle each day, but will be at the same relative time between sunrise/sunset.
-Living living in the shadow of a mountain peak inspired this setup, 'half way thru the available sunlight for the day' is more interesting to me than a photo taken at a certain clock time or sun angle.
+Since the provided sunrise/sunset times may take topography (or other factors) into account the photographs might not be at the same sun angle each day, but will be at the same relative time between sunrise/sunset.

+Living in the shadow of a mountain peak inspired this setup, 'half way thru the available sunlight for the day' is much more interesting to me than a photo taken at a certain clock time or sun angle...

 For this program to work it requires:
  - A Raspberry Pi where .NET Core can run and an attached camera that responds to libcamera-still.
-This program has only been confirmed to run on a Raspberry Pi 3 A+ with a Camera Module 3 Wide - but I believe any 2+ version Pis with current versions of the Raspberry Pi OS should work with any of the official Pi camera modules...
+This program has only been confirmed to run on a Raspberry Pi 3 A+ with a Camera Module 3 Wide - but I believe any 2+ version Pis with current versions of the Raspberry Pi OS should work with any of the official Pi camera modules.
  - A settings file named PiSlicedDaySettings.json - an example is included in the code and there are notes below
  - A CSV file named SunriseAndSunset.csv with the calendar day, sunrise time (local) and sunset time (local).

 Sunrise and Sunset are always photographed - you can also specify:
  - How many photographs you want between Sunrise and Sunset (during the day - 0 is valid)
  - How many photographs you want between Sunset and Sunrise (during the night - 0 is valid)
- - Times relative to sunrise and sunset - for example Sunrise+10 for a photograph 10 minutes after Sunrise
+ - Times relative to sunrise and sunset - for example Sunrise-10 for a photograph 10 minutes before Sunrise or Sunset+10 for a photograph 10 minutes after Sunset.
  - Clock Times

 The image below was created in Photoshop by combining the output of this program from 3 Raspberry Pi 3 A+ computers with Wide Angle Camera Module 3 cameras - the cameras face, approximately, west, north and east